Reducing food waste in restaurants with preventative maintenance

 However, an internal refrigerator temperature that’s too cold can cause ice to form, which can lead to changes in the quality of your food and a decrease in the refrigerator’s lifespan.

 Remote temperature and humidity sensors and monitoring systems, such as Therma°, allow restaurant owners and managers to keep track of fluctuations.
 As a result, your team can perform refrigeration maintenance before the equipment breaks down and places inventory at risk.

 Roughly 5% of the hospitality industry is reducing food waste in restaurants with preventative maintenance; why not join them with the help of Therma°.

-To learn more about how Therma° can help you reduce restaurant food waste with preventative maintenance, download our whitepaper, buy sensors online, or schedule an appointment with a friendly member of our team.
+To see for yourself how Therma° can help you reduce restaurant food waste with preventative maintenance, click below to buy now.